Animal Research Quality Assurance Specialist

 • Develop and update departmental standard operating procedures and policies

-• Under the direction of the Diagnostic Services leadership, assist with management of the centralized controlled substances program
+• Assist with management of the centralized controlled substances program

 • Coordinate animal importation from commercial and non-commercial sources